uozuAho/SilverZmq/readme.txt

 - After building, copy SlZmqWeb\bin\i386 to SlZmqWeb, otherwise the web app can't find libzmq.dll.
 Meh.
 - Run the web app, wait for a bit (for signalR to get off its butt)
 - Run ZmqConsoleClient.
-It sends messages to the web server via ZMQ, and gets a response!
+It sends messages to the silverlight app via ZeroMQ and signalR, and prints the response

 # Todo

-- Route ZMQ messages to the silverlight app, and respond from there
+- Replace synchronous request/response with dual 1-way message queues.
+  Clients will deal with synchronisation.